-A: Based on 2017 tax rulings, it's important to look at what the check writer put down on the “Pay to the order of” line.
+Based on the law, it's important to look at what the check writer put down on the “Pay to the order of” line.

-If the check states that the funds are paid to either party, then either one of the two payees named on the check can deposit the funds into their individual bank accounts.
+If the check states that the funds are paid to either party by using "or" instead of "and", then either one of the two payees named on the check can deposit the funds into their individual bank accounts.

 If the check states that the funds are paid to you and another party, then the check deposit could become much more of a hassle if you do not have a joint bank account with the other party.

 It's also a hassle if you cannot get a signature endorsement from the other party.
 Some banks go further as to require that all parties visit a branch with a government ID to verify the signatures.

 According to Section-110(d) of the Uniform Commercial Code, if a check payable to two or more people is ambiguous in terms of the payee(s), any of the stated payees can deposit the check into their individual accounts.